mgajda/less-arbitrary/less-arbitrary.md

 We just need to spend a dollar for each constructor we encounter.

-For the `Monoid` the implementation would be trivial:
+For the `Monoid` the implementation would be trivial, since we can always use `mempty` and assume it is cheap:

 ```{.haskell #generic-less-arbitrary}
 genericLessArbitraryMonoid :: (Generic             a
                               ,GLessArbitrary (Rep a)